oliverychen/frommypocket/index.md

 <div class="typed-out-2">

-  One cannot achieve perfection; with imagination and diligence, we may get a little closer.
+  One cannot attain perfection; with imagination and diligence, we may get a little closer.

 </div>
 </div>